ARMmbed/BLEIntros/Docs/AdvSamples/GATTEvo.md

 #Custom GATT Service with Evothings

-We're going to create a custom GATT service to blink the LED on an mbed board, and demonstrate using Evothing to create a custom app that communicates with our GATT service.
+We're going to create a custom [generic attribute profile (GATT) service](/InDepth/BLEInDepth/#services-and-profiles-gatt) to blink the LED on an mbed board, and demonstrate using Evothing to create a custom app that communicates with our GATT service.

 <span style="background-color:lightgray; color:purple; display:block; height:100%; padding:10px">
 Get the code [here](http://developer.mbed.org/teams/Bluetooth-Low-Energy/code/BLE_GATT_Example/).